NSION/nsc3/team-bridge.md

    # Byte amount the payload is split into.
 Only effective for client in UDP mode
    # NSC3_TEAM_BRIDGE_SERVICE_DATAGRAM_CHUNK_SIZE_BYTES=1200
    ```
+4. Locate the configuration file to the folder where you are going run docker services.

+### UDP mode start services

-4. Run the app based on the image, with environment variables from `nsc-team-bridge-service.env`.
+Run the app based on the image, with environment variables from `nsc-team-bridge-service.env`.
 Server side has to have the configured listen port mapped.

 UDP Server: